 - Increased the amount to be exempted from personal income tax.
 This new reform rises from 10,000 to 250,000.

 - Remove the personal and additional exemptions and premiums paid on health or hospitalization insurance from computing the taxable income tax.
-These exemptions were included on the 250,000 as tax-exempt.
+It included these exemptions on the 250,000 as tax-exempt.

-- It sets the highest rate from 32% to 35% tax rate on a taxable amount of more than 8 million.
+- It sets the highest rate from 32% to 35% tax rate on a taxable amount of over 8 million.

 - Increasing the amount of tax-exempt benefits ceiling amount from 82,000 to 90,000.
 These benefits include only those benefits that are not subject to tax, e.g., 13th-month pay and other benefits.